 In the FY2020 Moving to Work Plan, HUD approved this local, non-traditional activity allowing SCCHA to create a local rent subsidy program assisting special needs populations.
 As approved, the activity is limited to a single property with specific partners.
-Rental assistance is provided for short-term, temporary housing on behalf of individuals and families who are referred to SCCHA for project-based, permanent supportive housing vouchers while they await the permanent unit being ready.
+Operating assistance is provided for short-term, temporary housing on behalf of individuals and families who are referred to SCCHA for project-based, permanent supportive housing vouchers while they wait for the permanent unit to be ready.
+Residents in interim housing are not charged rent.
 This activity has been successful in providing shelter and making connections to case management services prior to the intended permanent unit being ready for occupancy.

 SCCHA would now like to expand this model outside the narrow parameters originally approved and provide assistance to other interim or short-term housing sites where the residents aren't necessarily voucher recipients.
 Despite the thousands of permanent supportive units that have been built in Santa Clara County since 2017, there are still roughly 10,000 homeless individuals sleeping outside, as of the most recent point-in-time count data available.
 Community based organizations have joined with local municipalities to fill the gap of permanent housing with short-term housing, shelters, and supportive services.
+The goal of the interim sites is for case manager to aid residents in locating and transitioning to permanent housing.
+This can take weeks or months and there is not an upper limit on the stay in the interim site.
 These short-term sites have been invaluable, especially as the County has faced increasingly colder and rainier winters and hotter summers.
 The emergency sites have restrooms, showers, hot meals, and access to services that can help connect individuals to permanent housing.
 SCCHA would like to be a part of this solution and use Moving to Work funds to help cover some of the operating costs that go along with short term-temporary housing.